New West End Fire Hall

 Kingston Fire & Rescue intends to locate in the most optimal location on the west side to address the travel time gaps for first arriving apparatus responding from station seven and station ten(Woodbine Rd. and Days Rd.
 Fire stations).
 At this point a search for the best location is still underway by the City’s Real Estate Services.

-Dominic Christian Owens asked over 1 year ago
+Dominic Christian Owens asked almost 2 years ago

 The new station being recommended will involve staffing with full time Firefighters.
 The assessed risks within the area have responses that are matched to each geographic area.
 The opportunities to improve responses are assessed on an ongoing basis based on new risks, such as new and different occupancy types.